REstoration

 • A new foot-well was installed below the offside emergency door;

-• Both front and rear bumpers were removed, dents and rust treated and the bumpers spray painted a metallic silver;
+• Both front & rear bumpers were removed, dents & rust treated and the bumpers spray painted a metallic silver;

 • The aluminium skirt rail (that fitted between the two wheel arches) was removed as it was too damaged to re-use;